Comparisons

 Export

 Both export PNG, spritesheets, and animations.
-Spritegen also exports native .aseprite files and engine-ready formats for Unity and Godot — so the two tools fit together in one pipeline.
+SpriteGen also exports native .aseprite files and engine-ready formats for Unity and Godot — so the two tools fit together in one pipeline.

 Bottom line

 Aseprite is unmatched for hand-drawn pixel art and is a fantastic one-time purchase.
-Spritegen is the better fit when you want to generate and conversationally edit sprites on a real grid, in the browser, for free to start.
+SpriteGen is the better fit when you want to generate and conversationally edit sprites on a real grid, in the browser, for free to start.
 They're not really rivals — generate fast in one, polish in the other.

 Want to try the AI-on-a-grid approach?
-Open Spritegen — describe a sprite and edit it by hand or by asking.
+Open SpriteGen — describe a sprite and edit it by hand or by asking.

-Make it in Spritegen — free
+Make it in SpriteGen, truly free

 Open the studio